 the greenhouses to enable fall and winter production.
 By increasing the farm’s production for the local area, AMCO Group will help shorten the region’s transportation routes, targeting food miles in the process.

-single-use packaging with IFCO Reusable Plastic Containers (RPCs) to protect the produce and support the shift to more sustainable operations.
+single-use packaging with IFCO Reusable Packaging Containers (RPCs) to protect the produce and support the shift to more sustainable operations.

 food safety and hygiene measures by establishing the company’s own vertical plant propagation facilities.